B. J. Ryan

 Robert Victor "B. J." Ryan Jr. (born December 28, 1975) is an American baseball coach and former relief pitcher.
 He played college baseball at Louisiana, where he played for coach Tony Robichaux in 1997 and 1998.
-He also played in Major League Baseball (MLB) from 1999 to 2009.
+He played in Major League Baseball (MLB) from 1999 to 2009 for the Cincinnati Reds, Baltimore Orioles, and Toronto Blue Jays.

 Amateur career

 Ryan attended Airline High School in Bossier City, Louisiana, where he played for the school's baseball team.
 After going unselected in the Major League Baseball (MLB) draft out of high school, Ryan enrolled at the Centenary College of Louisiana and played for the Gentlemen.
 He was a two-way player while at Centenary.
 Ryan threw three complete games as a true freshman for the Gentlemen.
 As a sophomore pitcher, Ryan threw seven complete games while racking up 100.2 innings pitched for the season.
 As a hitter, he had 209 at bats.

 When Ryan decided to transfer to the University of Louisiana at Lafayette in the fall of 1996, the team used him as a relief pitcher, filling the role of their spot starter, in addition to playing outfield and first base.
 He quickly became one of UL Lafayette's best hitters, so the team moved Ryan into their starting first base position midway through the season.

 As a senior in 1998, he made two starts for the Ragin' Cajuns, pitching to a 6–1 win–loss record with a 2.28 earned run average, while earning six saves.
 Additionally, he made 51 starts at first base, hitting at .370 batting average with 11 home runs and 36 RBI.
 At the conclusion of the regular season, Ryan was named Second Team All-Sun Belt Conference.
 He was also named the Most Outstanding Player of the 1998 Sun Belt Conference Baseball Tournament.